-University of Toronto trademarked the name Varsity Blues for its sports teams in the mid-80s.
+University of Toronto trademarked the name Varsity Blues for its sports teams in the mid 1980s.
 U of T complained the movie presented sports in a negative light, and sued Paramount Pictures, settling for an undisclosed amount and setting up eight scholarships for academically accomplished student athletes.

 On the DVD trailer for this film there are several scenes that never appear in the movie.
-For example, there is a clip with Jules tells Mox: "You woke up in the twilight zone....West Canaan, sex and football.
+For example, there is a clip with Jules (Amy Smart) tells Mox (James Van Der Beek): "You woke up in the twilight zone....West Canaan, sex, and football.
 That's all there is."
-Another scene where a girl in the pep-rally asks Lance to sign her ass also never appears.
+Another scene where a girl in the pep-rally asks Lance (Paul Walker) to sign her ass also never appears.

-The gentlemen's club (The Landing Strip) seen in the film is located east of Downtown Austin off the Bastrop Freeway (US183) north of SH71 adjacent to Austin-Bergstrom International Airport.
-Another Austin landmark seen in the film is Top Notch Burgers located off Burnet Rd in North Austin.
+The gentlemen's club (The Landing Strip) seen in the film is located east of downtown Austin off the Bastrop Freeway (U.S. Highway 183) north of State Highway 71 adjacent to Austin-Bergstrom International Airport.
+Another Austin landmark seen in the film is Top Notch Burgers located off of Burnet Road in north Austin.

-The practice field where Moxon tries to run the oompty-oomp play was the practice field for the Taylor, Tx, high school Duck football team.
-As of this date, 07 August 2016, the Taylor Ducks no longer use this location as they now practice at the new high school that opened in 2011.
+The practice field where Moxon tries to run the oompty-oomp play was the practice field for the Taylor, Texas High School Duck football team.
+As of this date, August 7, 2016, the Taylor Ducks no longer use this location, as they now practice at the new high school that opened in 2011.
 Additionally, the open fields seen in this scene are now gone, replaced by a large housing subdivision.